danyrd/danyrd/README.md

 This is ***Daniel*** a ***Data Science*** aspirant, From Chennai, India.

-Anyone can find me on : &nbsp;<a href = "linkedin.com/in/daniel-j-visitmetoknowaboutme" >
+Anyone can find me on : &nbsp; :https://www.linkedin.com/in/daniel-j-visitmetoknowaboutme/

-You can reach me at
+Anyone can also contact me via
-&nbsp;: dannyrd2707@@gmail.com
+&nbsp; : dannyrd2707@gmail.com

 ## :wrench: Job Responsiblities